Scaffcalc Documents

 Force results: Compression/Tension

-Forces on the scaffold are grouped into compression/tension.
-Selecting Compression or Tension determines which results are displayed.
-When Compression is selected, only compression forces are displayed.
-When Tension is selected, only tension forces are displayed.
+Forces on the scaffold are grouped into compression and tension.
+When Compression is selected, only the greatest compression force occurring per component / support is displayed.
+When Tension is selected, only the greatest tension force per component/ support is displayed.

-For components/supports with no tension force, nothing will be displayed while Tension is selected.
-For components/supports with no compression force, nothing will be displayed while Compression is selected.
+Also note that for components/ supports with no tension force, nothing will be displayed while Tension is selected.
+For components/ supports with no compression force, nothing will be displayed while Compression is selected.

 Negative values are compression forces (-2 kN) Positive values are tension forces (+2 kN)